shukriadams/staticBlog/README.md

 The following fields are supported :

-- title: required field.
-Used to create post header links and entries on index pages.
+- title: Used to create post header links and entries on index pages.
-- date : required field.
-Can be any date format Javascript can parse.
+- date : Can be any date format Javascript can parse.
 Used to chronologically order your posts.
 You can set to any value you want, this will be the posts' publication date.
-- tags: comma-separated list.
-Used to populate categories page.
+- tags: OPTIONAL.
+Comma-separated list.
+Used to populate tags page.
-- description : appears in the RSS feed and on the archive list.
+- description : OPTIONAL.
+Appears in the RSS feed and on the archive list.
-- menu: if set to true, a link to the post will be added to the blog header.
+- menu: OPTIONAL.
+If set to true, a link to the post will be added to the blog header.
+- category: OPTIONAL.
+If set, post url will follow folder structure the given string.

 ##### Custom date fields